 He has the silhouette of a human, save for the antlers which come out of either side of his head and strongly resemble tree branches.
 He is depicted as a black shadow, and his only discernible features are his glowing white eyes.

-Little is known about the Beast other than that he lures in children to turn them into the very Edelwood trees the Woodsman has been tricked into chopping down.
+Little is known about the Beast other than that he lures children deep into the woods to turn them into the very Edelwood trees the Woodsman has been tricked into chopping down.
 It is implied he needs these to live.

 He enjoys taunting the Woodsman with his daughter's fate, and stalks Wirt and Greg throughout their sojourn through the Unknown.
 Most residents of the land know of and fear him.
 His intentions are unclear; he spends his time wandering the Unknown, singing eerie opera songs.